GarciaInes/Scrum-Mastering/Retro/Questions.md

 * What factors underlines it?
 * What causes it/helps make it happen?

+Note (rather than a question): There are many unkowns/things are changing fast.
+This is complex stuff.
+So we will make mistakes, things will not go as expected, not everything will work.

 ### To help bring people in the conversation, try:
 * What is your take?
 * Whats on your mind?